-Let us start with what the earth is made of:
+Let us start with the make-up of the earth.

-The earth is made up of three layer parts.
+The earth has three-layer parts.
 The outer crust is the layer on which we live.
 It is estimated to be about 1800 miles deep.
-Then there is the mantle; and then the core (inner and outer core)
+Then there is the mantle and then the core (inner and outer core).

-The mantle is made up of molten material and gases.
-Molten materials are solids (like rock) that have turned into liquid because of extreme heat.
+The mantle contains molten material and gases.
+Molten materials are solids (like a rock) that have turned into a liquid because of extreme heat.
 The name for molten rock and other gases in the earth’s mantle is Magma.
-Magma is liquid made up of many crystals, fragments and gases including oxygen, silicon, iron, aluminium, magnesium and manganese.
+Magma is a liquid made up of many crystals, fragments, and gases including oxygen, silicon, iron, aluminum, magnesium, and manganese.
 When they cool off on the earth’s surface, they turn into magmatic or igneous rocks.

 Eruptions can be in the form of lava fragments shooting into the atmosphere and forming thick clouds of lava.
-Some also flow slowly (non-violent) from the vent, flooding the area around it.
-Very fine particles of ash may also be discharged high into the stratosphere and further carried away by wind action.
+Some flow slowly (non-violent) from the vent, flooding the area around it.
+The very fine particles of ash may also be discharged high into the stratosphere and further carried away by wind action.

-Fresh lava is believed to be about 2,200°F. It can be red hot as it shoots from the vent and turn into gray or black as it cools.
-Lava rich in silicon is like honey, and flows a lot more slowly from the vent.
-In other types, lava also comes in thick, pasty form.
+Fresh lava is believed to be about 2,200°F. It can be red hot as it shoots from the vent and turns into grey or black as it cools.
+Lava rich in silicon is like honey and flows a lot more slowly from the vent.
+In other types, lava also comes in a thick, pasty form.